mgsloan/8760-hours-template/readme.md

 much verbatim.
 My goal here is not to inject my own opinions on how to reflect and steer one's life.

-One of the main differences in <snapshot.md> "is that I've combined together the "initial overview" with the "detailed overview", and left out some questions in these sections that I found a bit redundant.
+One of the main differences in [snapshot-template.md][] "is that I've combined together the "initial overview" with the "detailed overview", and left out some questions in these sections that I found a bit redundant.

 # Some of my own suggestions beyond the guide

 I'm no expert in this stuff, still gathering information, doing experiments, and forming opinions.
 I suspect that will be my state for quite some time :) .

-However, I figured I'd make a few comments:
+However, I figured I'd make a few misc. comments of some things that were on my mind when doing my own reflection and planning:

 * It can be very informative to learn about the [Big Five personality traits][].
   They are an interesting lens through which to view people's personalities, particularly your own.
-The interesting thing about these traits is that they are empirically derived from verbal descriptions of
+It seems a bit less arbitrary than some other personality trait models, since they were emprically derived via factor analysis on verbal descriptors.

   - I didn't shop around much, but [IPIP-NEO][] seems like a decent implementation of a big five trait test.
 It probably makes sense to take the